 Without Training, You Will Not Prosper

 I applaud your decision to make the safety of yourself and your family your responsibility.
 It is, just like everything else in adulthood.
 The issue where I see most folks go off track is on the matter of professional firearms training.

-The client was usually looking to purchase their very first gun, probably a handgun, and often prompted by a concern, sometimes by a recent crime or terror threat, that “things weren’t alright with the world.”
+The client was usually looking to purchase their very first gun, probably a handgun, and often prompted by a concern, sometimes by a recent terror threat, that “things weren’t alright with the world.”
 Many were serious, and had a list of questions, and the subtle look one gets when they aren’t playing around, that look that says, “It is up to me.”

 I naturally raise the idea of signing them up for a Concealed Weapons Permit or Intro to Handgun course.
 It is here that many brand-new, green-as-grass gun owners turned me down.
 “I have shot a gun before,” they promise.
 “I’m good.”